Ante Establishment

 “The point is, we’re not in this together.
 I mean, we are but they’re not.
 It’s all a façade,” she bit into an Oreo, frowning.
 “Anyway I’m seriously thinking of moving to North Korea when this whole thing blows over.
 At least there you know where you stand.”

-“Against a wall wearing a blindfold?”
+“Up against a wall wearing a blindfold?”

 “You Un Funny.”

-“What about their state-approved hairstyle: The Hair Helmet?
+“What about their state-approved hairstyle, The Hair Helmet?

 “Oh yeah, I forgot about that… don’t let me leave today without buying a hat.”